Abid-468/Batchmate-full-backend/README.md

 #  Batch Alumni Directory
-A full-stack web application to manage and connect alumni with their batch members.
+A  backend project to manage and connect alumni with their batch members.
 This project allows users to register, login, and manage alumni profiles with secure authentication.

 ## Features
 - User registration and login (JWT authentication)